mozilla/glean/docs/README.md

 “This Week in Glean” is a series of blog posts that the Glean Team at Mozilla is using to try to communicate better about our work.
 They could be release notes, documentation, hopes, dreams, or whatever: so long as it is inspired by Glean.

+## License

+The Glean SDK Source Code is subject to the terms of the Mozilla Public License v2.0.
+You can obtain a copy of the MPL at <https://mozilla.org/MPL/2.0/>.